Arose-Niazi/Mini-Missions-Public/README.md

         - /discord -> To connect your account with your discord nick-name.
         - /resetmenu -> Set menu's position back to default.
         - /lastactions -> To see your last actions.
-        - /blackjack -> To start a blackjack match.
         - /warn(ing)s -> Check your warnings.
         - /report -> To report a player.
     - Titles